 We work with our B2B clients to generate inbound efforts.
 This is the same way we develop our own business.
 Using a myriad of tools, from social media through speaking and writing engagements, we are able to establish ourselves as knowledgeable experts and that is why we are experiencing unprecedented growth (Q1 09 net profit up 118% compared to Q1 08).

-Inbound marketing is great for a lot of reasons, most of which, once the relationship is in place, there is no competition for the business.
+Inbound marketing is great for a lot of reasons, most of which, once the relationship is in place, there is much less competition for the business.

 Previous interview with Jaci Russo: Ad agency having explosive new business growth by leading with social media